 Nameserver 4: dns4.mainpacket.com

-We currently have three nameservers distributed across the globe.
+We currently have four nameservers distributed across the globe.

 NOTE: It may take upto 48 hours for your domain to propagate and your DNS settings to be updated across the internet.

 As a business, you do not want your customers to know that you resell your services from HostUS.
 This is where nameserver whitelabeling comes in.
 This is one of the simplest things to set up and can boost your reputation substantially.
 To set, scroll down in your cPanel and click 'Advanced DNS Zone Editor' under Domains.

 Now, type ns1.yourdomain.com (yourdomain.com being your domain name) in the textbox labelled 'Name'.
 Put the value '14400' in the 'TTL' textbox field.
 Make sure type is selected to A. Enter the nameserver IP in the 'Address' textbox field and click 'Add record'.
 Similarly, add records for all four nameservers, changing the field 'Name' to ns2.yourdomain.com, ns3.yourdomain.com and ns4.yourdomain.com.
 The 'Address' field should correspond to the IP address information given below:

 (please replace x.x.x.x with the IPs you received in the welcome email)